 - Faulty headlight sensor in the front wheel well

-Any of these issues require servicing from an Audi repair mechanic.
-A technician can read the error code from the vehicle’s computer to diagnose the problem.
+Any of these issues requires diagnosing from an Audi repair mechanic.
+A technician can read the error code from the vehicle’s ECU to pinpoint the problem.

-You don’t need to be automatically concerned if your car is equipped with Xenon headlights.
+There’s no need to be concerned if your car has Xenon headlights.
 As noted, the problem has mostly been observed in the Audi A4.
-Some motorists driving the 2002-2008 S4 or RS4 have reported similar problems.
-Just keep an eye out when driving at night if you drive any of these models.
+Some motorists driving the 2002-2008 S4 or RS4 have reported similar issues.
+Just keep an eye out when driving at night if you own any of these models.

-Since the issue seems to mostly concern the Audi, do be sure that you take your car to a specialized German auto mechanic.
-Read our story to find out how Buttera Motors got started and why we are Kirkland’s go-to service for German car maintenance.
-A problem with your Audi Xenon headlights is an issue that should be left to a specialist and not a general mechanic.
+Since the problem appears to mostly concern the Audi, be sure to take your car to a German auto shop.
+Read our story to find out how Buttera Motors got started and why we’re Kirkland’s go-to service for German car maintenance.
+A problem with your Audi Xenon headlights is best left to a German automobile mechanic and not a generalist.

 Audi Xenon Headlight Repair in Kirkland & Bellevue